BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![three-line MRZ](./readme_images/three_line_capture.jpg)
 <br>
-6. Make sure the MRZ lines (either two-line or three-line document) falls within the rectangular box is as close as possible in order to capture MRZ data accurately.
+6. To capture MRZ data accurately, hold the document as close as possible to the camera and make sure the MRZ lines (either two-line or three-line document) fall within the rectangular box on the phonescreen.
 7. The capturing screen displays a rectangular box in blue color (Figure 1) when it is not detecting any MRZ lines.
-The rectangular box turns to green (Figure 2) with a plus mark whenit detects the MRZ lines.
+The rectangular box turns to green (Figure 2) with a plus mark when it detects the MRZ lines.
 8. The capturing screen automatically goes away under one of these three conditions:
-    1. When the MRZ lines are successfully capture.
+    1. When the MRZ lines are successfully captured.
 Result code value is RESULT_OK.
     2. When timeout has occurred and it returns the MRZ lines to the onActivityResult callback.
 Timeout is currently set to 5 seconds.
 Result code value is RESULT_OK.
     3. When an error occurred, it returns an error message in the onActivityResult callback.
 Result code value is RESULT_CANCELED.